Health Care Almanac

 US Health Care Spending: Quick Reference Guide, 2013 (666 K)

 Health Care Costs 101, 2013, Data File (36 K)

 Health Care Costs 101: California Addendum, 2012 (1.76 MB)

 California Health Care Spending: Quick Reference Guide, 2012 (566 K)

 Health Care Costs 101: California Addendum, 2012, Data File (30 K)

-Relying on the latest data available, Health Care Costs 101, part of CHCF's California Health Care Almanac, details how much is spent on health care in the US; which services are purchased; and what proportions are financed by households, government, and business.
+Relying on the most recent data available, Health Care Costs 101: Slow Growth Persists details how much is spent on health care in the US, which services are purchased, and what proportions are financed by households, government, and business.